CCExtractor/sample-platform/install/installation.md

 Clone the latest sample-platform repository from https://github.com/CCExtractor/sample-platform.
 Note that root (or sudo) is required for both installation and running the program.
-The `sample-repository` directory needs to be accessible by `www-data`.
-The recommended directory is thus `/var/www/`.
+The `sample-platform` directory needs to be accessible by `www-data`, the recommended directory is thus `/var/www/`.

 ```
 cd /var/www/
 sudo git clone https://github.com/CCExtractor/sample-platform.git
 ```
+Place the service account key file that you generated earlier at the root of the sample-platform folder.

-### Mounting the bucket
+#### Mounting the bucket

 Mounting on Linux OS can be done using [Google Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse).

 Steps:
-- Install gcsfuse using [official documentation](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/installing.md) or using the following script
+- Install gcsfuse using [official documentation](https://cloud.google.com/storage/docs/cloud-storage-fuse/install) or using the following script
     ```
     curl -L -O https://github.com/GoogleCloudPlatform/gcsfuse/releases/download/v0.39.2/gcsfuse_0.39.2_amd64.deb
     sudo dpkg --install gcsfuse_0.39.2_amd64.deb
     rm gcsfuse_0.39.2_amd64.deb
     ```
-- Now, there are multiple ways to mount the bucket, official documentation [here](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/mounting.md).
+- Now, there are multiple ways to mount the bucket, official documentation [here](https://cloud.google.com/storage/docs/cloud-storage-fuse/mount-bucket).

     For Ubuntu and derivatives, assuming `/repository` to be the location of samples to be configured, an entry can be added to `/etc/fstab` file, replace _GCS_BUCKET_NAME_ with the name of the bucket created for the platform:
     ```